OSR Buyer's Guide

 This game is more the standard set of B/X options without the 1e expansion material.
 If the price of Labyrinth Lord or OS Essentials seems too high for you to commit to a purchase, please start here, dive in for free by downloading the rules, and get started!

-The game feels more complex than other OSR games, and requires knowing the game's systems and how things should work, so it does not feel as straightforward as Basic Fantasy or OS Essentials.
-For experienced players looking for a game with all sorts of charts to describe the terrible fates their characters endure, I would recommend this in a heartbeat just due to the art, presentation, and flavor of the rules and experience.
+The game does not feel as straightforward as Basic Fantasy or OS Essentials.
+For experienced players looking for a game with all sorts of charts to describe the terrible fates their characters endure (especially to magic), I would recommend this in a heartbeat just due to the art, presentation, and flavor of the rules and experience.

 As a first-time game I would be slightly hesitant to recommend this to a new player without someone to guide them through play, or a group already playing this to jump in with.
-There are rules and concepts in here I am still discovering, and while the basic play of this game is just like B/X, to get the full hit and experience you need to know when to use the plethora of tables and how to find them quickly.
-Right now I am not at that point and the task of learning this game feel a lot more involved than the others on this list.
+The basic play of this game is just like B/X, but with extra levels of chaos and fun with tables around the magic system.

 I know I left a few off this list, and probably your favorite.
 They are coming as I get time to work on this page.
 More soon!